Executive & Strategy

 For example, if a KPI shows that changeover times are creeping up, this signals a need to revisit and possibly revise the SWIs.

 Effective SWIs are only as good as the people following them.
 Training is crucial to ensure that employees understand and can effectively implement the updated SWIs.
 Whenever SWIs are revised, retraining should be conducted to bring all relevant personnel up to speed.
 This ensures that everyone is aligned with the new standards and minimizes the risk of errors due to outdated practices.
-Ongoing training programs also help reinforce the importance of following SWIs and adopting best practices.
+Ongoing training programs for blue collar workers also help reinforce the importance of following SWIs and adopting best practices.

 For SWIs to truly contribute to continuous improvement, the entire organization must embrace this mindset.
 Leaders should actively promote a culture where every employee feels empowered to suggest improvements and is encouraged to think critically about their work processes.
 Recognizing and rewarding contributions to SWI enhancements can motivate employees to engage in continuous improvement.
 This culture ensures that SWIs evolve organically as part of the organization’s growth, rather than becoming outdated relics of a static process.